Safety equipment and PPE

 Situations concerned

-• employee working alone and autonomously in a winery
+• employee alone and autonomous in a cellar

 • working at night or outside normal working hours